Part 1. How to Deploy Your App

 A PaaS lets you offload most of your software delivery needs, so if you can find a PaaS that meets your company’s requirements, you should use it.
 Only go with an IaaS if your company’s requirements exceed what a PaaS can offer.

 Knowing how to deploy your apps is an important step, but it’s just the first step in understanding DevOps and software delivery.
 There are quite a few steps left to go.
 One problem you may have noticed, for example, is that you had to deploy everything in this blog post by manually clicking around a web UI.
 Doing things manually is tedious, slow, and error-prone.
-Imagine if instead of one app, you had to deploy five or fifty; and imagine you had to do that many times per day.
+Imagine if instead of one app, you had to deploy ten, and you had to do it many times per day.
 Not fun.

-The solution is to automate everything by managing all of your infrastructure as code, which is the topic of Part 2.
+The solution is automation, and managing your infrastructure as code, which is the topic of Part 2.